 - Do the policies use language and concepts that are consistent with the Privacy Act?

-- Do your policies refer to your obligations under the Privacy Act and other laws to protect personal information?
+- Do your policies refer to your obligations under the Privacy Act, including the NDB scheme, and other laws to protect personal information?
 Do they clearly explain how these obligations underpin these policies?

 - Are all staff, including short-term staff and contractors, aware of and able to access these policies easily?

 - Do these policies reflect your current acts or practices?
 Are mechanisms in place for ensuring that policies are updated and regularly reviewed?

 - Are mechanisms in place to enable staff members to seek clarification or suggest updates?